ecmwf/anemoi-plugins/docs/index.rst

    Anemoi plugins are intended to be developed for features that are specific to an organisation.
-For example, if you want to create datasets from your own archive's data, encoded using an in-house bespoke format, then you should implement an Anemoi dataset source plugin.
+For example, if you want to create datasets from your own archived data, encoded using an in-house bespoke format, then you should implement an :ref:`anemoi-datasets
+   <anemoi-datasets:index-page>` source plugin.

-   If you intend to develop an Anemoi transform filter that could be used by many users, you should consider contributing it to the main repository.
+   If you intend to develop an :ref:`anemoi-transform
+   <anemoi-transform:index-page>` filter that could be used by many
+   users, you should consider contributing it to the main repository.

 *******************
  What are plugins?